akhilr007/Text-Classification-using-NLTK-and-Sklearn/README.md

 In this project, we basically detect that the given text message is spam or not using NLP(Natural Language Processing),

 We have achieved an accuracy score of 98.70 %.
-We have tried out different types of sklearn classifiers with given accuracies:- KK Nearest Neighbors -->  94.68772433596554
+We have tried out different types of sklearn classifiers with given accuracies KK Nearest Neighbors -->  94.68772433596554
 Decision Tree        -->  97.5592246949031
 Random Forest        -->  98.20531227566404